-Income tax Act has specified certain situations when it is mandatory to file ITR.
+The income tax Act has specified certain situations when it is mandatory to file ITR.
 In fact, besides the mandatory requirement, filing ITR on time has many benefits as well and non-filing may attract penalties and interest on taxes, if unpaid.
 In extreme cases of tax evasion, it may lead to scrutiny from the Income Tax Department too.

-In normal times, the last date of Filing ITR is 31st July of the relevant Assessment Year, for individuals and HUF and 30th September of the relevant AY for corporates.
+Normally, the last date of Filing ITR is 31st July of the relevant Assessment Year, for individuals and HUF and 30th September of the relevant AY for corporates.

 When is IncomeTax Return Filing mandatory?

-As per Income Tax rules, it is mandatory for you to file Income Tax Return, if your gross total income (before adjusting deductions under sections 80C to 80U) exceeds the basic threshold limit i.e. Rs 2.50 lakh for Individual, Rs 3 lakh for Senior Citizen and Rs 5 lakh for Super Senior Citizen.
+As per Income Tax rules, it is mandatory for you to file an Income Tax Return, if your gross total income (before adjusting deductions under sections 80C to 80U) exceeds the basic threshold limit i.e. Rs 2.50 lakh for individuals, Rs 3 lakh for Senior Citizen and Rs 5 lakh for Super Senior Citizen.
 This is Required even if the tax liability is NIL.

 Apart from this, ITR Filing is also compulsory in the following circumstances:

-- To set-off and carry forward any loss of the previous years- Yes, if you have booked some capital losses in a year that could not be set off with any taxable gain in the same year, then that can be carried forward and set off with the future taxable gains.
+- To set off and carry forward any loss of the previous years- Yes, if you have booked some capital losses in a year that could not be set off with any taxable gain in the same year, then that can be carried forward and set off with the future taxable gains.
 (Read: How to set off and Carry Forward Losses)

 - If any resident individual has a financial interest in any foreign assets i.e. assets located outside India or is a signing authority in a foreign bank account.
 (Also Read: What is RNOR Status and how to determine Residency of an Individual)